vutpham/event-hub/README.md

 ## Project Design and Development

-To get started on this app, I spent a day designing the database schema, creating the initial project wireframes, and mapping out my API endpoints.
+To get started on this app, I spent a day designing the [database schema](https://github.com/vutpham/event-hub/blob/master/docs/schema.md), creating the initial project wireframes, and mapping out my [API endpoints](https://github.com/vutpham/event-hub/blob/master/docs/api-endpoints.md).

-After the plan was complete, I began developing the site in slices.
+After the plan was complete, I began developing the site in [state slices](https://github.com/vutpham/event-hub/blob/master/docs/sample-state.md).
 With each slice, I created static components that helped me visualize the data structure I would need when making AJAX requests.
 Next, I would move into the backend, testing my endpoints to ensure the data would be easily consumed in my React views.
 After the backend for a given slice was finished, I began my redux cycle implementation.
 I would work from my AJAX request to my actions and finally into the reducers, testing after each piece.
 And finally, I would make my static components dynamic, creating container components where necessary.

 Styling was done after functionality was achieved.
 I tried to make my clone look as similar to Eventbrite as possible.
 Styling was organized by CSS nesting rules which is supported by the use of SASS.